andrewferguson343/KMPostcard/readme.md

 ## Postcard Generator
-I chose to develop the postcard generator because it is ain a similar application domain as what I usually build, but also had some requirements that were unlike any other projects I have developed before.
+I chose to develop the postcard generator because it is in a similar application domain to what I usually build, but also had some requirements that were unlike any other projects I have developed before.
 I felt that in building this app I could show my proficiency not only in creating applciations, but also in learning new skills within a short time frame.
 I used the .Net framework to show my proficiency with the microsoft stack and backend programming.